 - Encouraging and fostering peer support of decisions to delay sexual activity;

 - Selecting qualified educators, training them, and providing monitoring, supervision and support; and

 - Involving multiple people with expertise in theory, research and sex education to develop the curriculum.

-FYSB will provide States with program-related objective outcome measures designed to measure behavior, attitudes, knowledge and beliefs of young people served.
+FYSB provides States with program-related objective outcome measures designed to measure behavior, attitudes, knowledge and beliefs of young people served.

 Grant Award Process

 FYSB distributes AEGP funds based on the proportion of low-income children in each State or Territory.
 States must fund at least 43 percent of the project’s total cost with non-Federal resources.
-In FY 2014, $35.8 million was granted to 39 States and Territories.
+In FY 2016, $60,430,707 was awarded to 38 States and Territories.